amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 70.md

 After 1d4 days, a massive storm engulfs the ship.
 The storm follows a DC20 storm from page 202 of Saltmarsh.
 The ship itself has the keelboat stat block.
 In the storm, a DC 17 perception check sees the outlines of dragons fighting each other with lightning breath in the sky high above the water.
 Aimar guesses that the storm is a result of the draconic souls from the age of dragons that constantly fight across Aquallor.

+One day while sailing, Aimar points out a shadow moving through the water.
+As the shadow approaches, he recognizes it as a sheel, a massive snake, flat like a flounder, swimming through the water.
+The snake passes by paying no attention to the boat.

 As the party reaches within 2 days of Null Island the water becomes hot to the touch, and very sulfurous.